rpm-software-management/dnf/doc/command_ref.rst

     Non-interactively checks if updates of the specified packages are available.
 If no ``<package-specs>`` are given, checks whether any updates at all are available for your system.
 DNF exit code will be 100 when there are updates available and a list of the updates will be printed, 0 if not and 1 if an error occurs.
 If ``--changelogs`` option is specified, also changelog delta of packages about to be updated is printed.

     Please note that having a specific newer version available for an installed package (and reported by ``check-update``) does not imply that subsequent ``dnf upgrade`` will install it.
-The difference is that ``dnf upgrade`` must also ensure the satisfiability of all dependencies and other restrictions.
+The difference is that ``dnf upgrade`` has restrictions (like package dependencies being satisfied) to take into account.

-    Output is affected by config option :ref:`autocheck_running_kernel <autocheck_running_kernel-label>`
+    The output is affected by the :ref:`autocheck_running_kernel <autocheck_running_kernel-label>` configuration option.

 .. _clean_command-label: